efsalvarenga/CV/index.md

 _Rio de Janeiro - Brazil (Apr 2014 - Dec 2016)_

 Performed reservoir engineering, production forecast and optimisation roles for Petrobras' pre-salt portfolio, collaborating with stakeholders such as project managers, executives and the regulatory agency.
-- Delivered Lula's 2016 reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency, which take into account technology maturity, resources uncertainty, supply chain risks and economic evaluation.
+- Delivered Lula's 2016 reserves estimation to the U.S. Securities and Exchange Commission and Brazilian regulatory agency, which take into account **technology maturity, resources uncertainty, supply chain risks and economic evaluation**.
 - Coordinated a team of three engineers responsible for the resource optimisation of submarine equipment and vessels for 15 FPSOs, presenting the allocation proposal to the executive decision board.
 - Created a decision support model for evaluating impact of resource allocation changes, and liaised with project managers to deliver the optimal production output for the portfolio.